KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli provider interop [COMMAND-OPTIONS] TargetID

-      Display the brand information for the providers defined by the options.
+      Display interop namespace for the provider.

       The TargetID defines a single provider (See targets table).
 It may be picked from a list by entering ? or the --interactive option.